helidon-io/helidon/docs/mp/guides/mp-tutorial.md

 }
 ```

-Learn more about using Helidon and MicroProfile metrics in the [Metrics Guide](metrics.md).
+Learn more about using Helidon and MicroProfile metrics in the [Metrics Guide][metrics-guide].

 ## Health Check